yovirian/yovirian/README.md

 - 👋 Hi, I’m @yovirian
 - 👀 I’m interested in data structure and algorithm
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning WEB DEVELOPMENT
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me atharvasadhankar@outlook.com